Fortis931w/slurm-in-docker/README.md

 5b42948dcd7f   slurm.worker       "/usr/local/bin/tini…"   3 hours ago   Up 3 hours   22/tcp, 6817-6818/tcp   worker01
 ```

-The `controller` node will run the `slurmctld` and `slurmdbd` service.
-You can start from controller node
+The `controller` node will run the `slurmctld` and `slurmdbd` service while the `worker` nodes get the config files via DNS record and hostname from the startup instruction.
+Anyway, the cluster starts and you can make use of the slurm from controller node
 ```bash
 $ docker exec -it controller su
 [root@balthasar /]# sinfo -lN